-All Extractcode Options
+Extractcode Options

 This is intended to be used as an input preparation step, before running the scan.
-Archives found in an extracted archive are extracted recursively by default.
+Archives found inside an extracted archive are extracted recursively by default.
 Extraction is done in-place in a directory named '-extract' side-by-side with an archive.

-To extract the packages in the samples directory
+To extract the packages inside samples directory